 In this example, both the knob and the bubble content are different when my metric is below a certain value.

 You can set up several levels with different tooltip popups as you need to make your dashboard dynamic and informative.

 Here, I use one more popup to let me know if a metric is dangerously low and needs immediate attention.

 So how do you set up conditional popups?

 We’ll leave the Bubble Content and Knob Content with the default values.
 Instead, this time we will focus on the Range setting and enable Range 1.
 (You can set up to five ranges.)

 Under the metric that you’d like to have conditional popups, set up ranges according to Minimum and Maximum values.
 These are the ranges under which your conditional popups will appear..

 From here, you can configure the component’s bubble content, knob, and style just like earlier.

 And that’s all there is to it!
 Conditional popups are a really simple way to make your dashboards come to life with data.

-🚨 Note: To further improve your dashboards, check out our top 3 Google Data Studio dashboard enhancements.
+🚨 Note: To further improve your dashboards, check out our top 3 Looker Studio dashboard enhancements.